kbowden1800/bouncing-box/README.md

         position = 0;
     }

-Your `update` function should look like this:
+Your entire `update` function should look like this:

     update = function() {
         position = position + speed;